 Accessing standards which are not held by the library:

-If you need to access a standard which is not available via the library's online subscriptions, you can request it via the Inter-Library Loans Service.
+If you need a standard which is not available via the library's online subscriptions, you can request it via the Inter-Library Loans Service.

-If you have any difficulty identifying or obtaining standards, please contact your Subject Librarian.
+If you have any difficulties identifying or obtaining standards, please contact your Subject Librarian.